graeter-group/sith/doc/modules/bash_rsts_doc/find_forces.rst

    .. line-block::

-      This tool computes the forces in all chk files and store them in a directory called forces.
+      This tool computes the forces from a chk files that contains a given structure.

         -c  run in cascade.
-        -d  <dir=./> directory containging the chk files of the stretching-optimization process.
+        -f  <file> chk file.
-        -p  <pattern> pattern present in the chk files that will be used.
+        -p  <pattern> pattern present in the chk files that will be replaced with the word 'forces'.

         -v  verbose.
         -h  prints this message.